 You can also cook an apple crisp in a slow cooker if you want to prepare it ahead of time so you can do other stuff while it cooks.
 Much like this recipe, it is straightforward to do, but you will probably want to use fresh apples instead.

 If you’re after a similar apple dessert recipe, then you should also take a look at the easy apple turnovers.
 These are sweet pockets of apple wrapped in puff pastry with cinnamon and a bit of sugar.
 Perfect for any apple lover or sweet tooth.

-If you have a fantastic, easy apple crumble recipe or have some great suggestions or tips and you wish to share then feel free to leave us in the comment in the comments section below.
+I hope that you love this easy apple crumble recipe as much as I do.
+If you have some suggestions that you wish to share, then feel free to leave us a comment in the comments section below.